How to implement MFA for legacy applications

 What are the MFA challenges for legacy applications?

+Why can’t you just add MFA to legacy or non-standard applications?
 The problem for many companies is that their legacy applications aren’t equipped to handle advanced MFA.
-They were developed before passwordless technologies existed, so they can’t take on those kinds of demands.
+Many were developed before MFA existed, and most home-grown applications were not created based on standards, so they don’t understand modern protocols.

 You need to make your legacy application more secure, but there’s no way to get there easily.
-That leaves you with some dreaded options — usually, rewriting the application, moving it over to technology like Microsoft or Okta, and adopting the limited options they provide.
+That leaves you with some dreaded options — usually rewriting the application to make it understand multi-factor or passwordless technologies.

-If you rewrite your application to understand an MFA solution, it will take hundreds of hours and thousands of dollars in labor costs.
+Rewriting an application typically takes hundreds of valuable developer hours and thousands of dollars in labor costs.
 And because MFA technologies are constantly evolving, this isn’t a one-time investment.
-Development will most likely be a continuous cycle.
+Development will most likely be a continuous cycle; it’s like being on the identity modernization treadmill and never being able to get off.

 Equip your legacy app with the latest MFA technologies by pairing it with Identity Orchestration.
 You don’t need to change the application itself or touch any code to make MFA work for legacy applications.

-An Identity Orchestration platform uses an abstraction layer called an Identity fabric that sits between the application and the policies that govern authentication.
-Orchestration determines which assets are sensitive, and makes a policy decision to send you to an MFA technology before granting access.
+Identity Orchestration uses an abstraction layer called an identity fabric that sits between the application and the policies that govern authentication.
+The Identity Orchestration software determines which assets are sensitive and makes a policy decision to send you to an MFA technology before granting access.

 The platform does this without touching the application itself.

-One common business challenge is the fact that there isn’t a single authenticator or MFA provider that everyone likes.
+One common business challenge is there isn’t a single authenticator or MFA provider that everyone likes.
 For example, RSA is ubiquitous in some places, but it’s completely unused in other regions.
-Your application needs various MFA technologies, based on the user and the context.
-That’s too difficult to handle even with solutions like Azure and Okta.
+Your application needs various MFA technologies based on the user and the context.
+That’s too difficult to handle, even with solutions like Azure and Okta.

 There’s also the problem of losing your phone or another physical token.
 Many MFA solutions rely on devices that can be lost or stolen.
 Replacements take time, and that means you could be locked out of doing your work for a full day, a week, or longer.
 MFA can become so strong on protection that you actually lock out valid users.